Infrastructure

 Actions:

-2. Set up Deliverability Infrastructure (spread volume across accounts)
+2. Set up inbox rotation (spread volume across inboxes—the deliverability infrastructure)

 4. Automate pause/resume for problematic accounts